TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 77/Psalms 77.15.md

 ---

-Thou hast with thine arm redeemed thy people, The sons of Jacob and Joseph. {{Selah
+You have redeemed your people with your arm, the sons of Jacob and Joseph.
+Selah.